Sleighs/Mint-2048/README.md

 ***
 ## Instructions

-Merge tiles with arrow keys to create the 2048 tile to win the game.
+Merge tiles with arrow keys to create the 2048 tile and win the game.

-Successful combos reward extra undos in regular mint and abilities in powers mode.
+Successful combos reward extra undos and powers.

-Pull from powers branch to play Powers Mode, which includes special abilities.

 ## Controls
 - Arrows - Move tiles